Frequently Asked Questions:

 On occasion, claimant’s attorneys contact us and insist that “federal regulations” require that the Surety pay their claims immediately; while other claimant attorneys insist that “federal regulations” require the Surety defer payment until their client has had an opportunity to obtain a judgment against the broker.
 While we understand that each claimant would like to be paid immediately, we have a fiduciary responsibility to handle all claimants equally and professionally.
 We have established guidelines in administering claims that are fair to the majority.
 We strictly adhere to those guidelines.

 The FMCSA requires a $75,000 surety instrument be filed for a transportation broker’s license.
 Both the BMC-84 (“bond”) and the BMC-85 (“trust agreement”) fulfill this requirement.
 The basic difference between the two is that a BMC-84 is issued by an insurance company while a BMC-85 is issued by a financial institution.
 An insurance adjuster may see thousands of claims per year, but only a handful of those claims will involve a BMC-84.
-The claims adjuster’s lack of experience in BMC-84 and BMC-85 claims, total volume of other claims, and lack of accountability to the policy holder inevitably leads to claims being paid too quickly and to the detriment of both the broker and other valid claimants.
+The claims adjuster’s lack of experience in BMC-84 and BMC-85 claims, total volume of other claims, and lack of accountability to the policy holder because of their discretion over the corpus of the bond inevitably leads to claims being paid too quickly and to the detriment of both the broker and other valid claimants.
 At PFA Transportation Insurance & Surety Services, we only handle claims against BMC-84 and BMC-85 surety instruments.
 We faithfully uphold our fiduciary obligation to investigate all submitted claims.
-Proper investigation and adherence to the principles of good faith and fair dealing help prevent fraudulent claims getting paid and monies remaining available to pay valid claims.
+Proper investigation and adherence to the principles of good faith and fair dealing help prevent fraudulent claims getting paid and monies remain available to pay valid claims.

 If the amount of claims received exceeds the $75,000 surety instrument, it is not possible for a Surety to fully compensate all valid claimants.
 Claimants often seek multiple options for recovery.
 We ask that claimants contact us if they receive payment from another source so that we can record any full or partial payments against the total amount due on a claim.
 In some instances, carriers unable to collect the full amount of freight charges from the surety instrument can proceed collaterally against the underlying shipper or consignee.
 You should contact legal counsel in your State to determine if that option is available in your circumstances.